saastechacademy/foundation/project-ideas/order-ledger/OrderHistory.md

 Data in both tables are similar, but only in the case of brokering.

 So in an event like item rejection from fulfillment, entries in both table are made.

-Record in OrderHistory is made because its an event in order's life cycle that order was rejected after brokering.
+*  Record in OrderHistory is made because its an event in order's life cycle that order was rejected after brokering.

-And record in OrderFacilityChange is made because, facility of an order is changed after rejection.
+*  Record in OrderFacilityChange is made because, facility of an order is changed after rejection.

+Similarly when order is brokered, entries are made in both table, because order is brokered:
+*  that is an event in order's lifecycle and when order itemis brokered
+*  facility of an order is also changed.

 ```